nwplus/Website-Template/README.md

-# LHD2020
+# Website Template

-> The UBC LHD website
+> So we don't have to keep cloning our other websites and possibly forget to change parts.

 ## Build Setup

-Make sure to grab the env variables from notion and add them to a `.env` file in the root of this repository.
+Make sure to grab the env variables from notion and add them to a `.env` file in the root of this repository and change the `WEBSITE_NAME` variable to the specific website.
+In addition be sure to change the firebase config and google analytics to the specific project.

 ``` bash
 # install dependencies